Jai-Chiranji-07/nexora-hubspot-enterprise-implementation/docs/00_Project_Planning/04_Pricing_Model.md

 - WhatsApp Automation
 - Premium Support
 - API Expansion Pack
+- Implementation & Migration Services

 ---

 # Free Trial

-All new customers receive a 14-day free trial without requiring a credit card.
+All new customers receive a **14-day free trial** without requiring a credit card.

 The trial is designed to encourage product adoption before subscription.